freddyb/homepage/content/origins_sites_and_more.md

 on the same origin.
 In essence, this means that two communicating documents' URLs should have the same scheme, host and port.

-However, an origin can also be a so-called an *opaque origin*, which is considered a restricted-context that is always *cross-origin* to everything else.
+However, an origin can also be a so-called an *opaque origin*, which is considered a restricted context that is always *cross-origin* to everything else.
 This is used in e.g., `<iframe>` elements with the `sandbox` attribute.

-Cross-origin resources which can be loaded into the current document (e.g., scripts, images) can be *used* (e.g., executed or displayed) but not properly read: A cross-origin image can be drawn onto a `<canvas>`, but its pixels can not be read.
+Cross-origin resources that are loaded into the current document (e.g., scripts, images) can be *used* (e.g., executed or displayed) but not properly read: A cross-origin image can be drawn onto a `<canvas>`, but its pixels can not be read.
 A cross-origin's script can be executed but the actual source text is unreadable.
+However, the script's side effects are observable when modifying the global scope (e.g., defining a new global variable).
+This can lead to unintended leaks, called Cross-Site Script Inclusions. <!-- TODO: task: add ref -->

 The Same-Origin Policy can not always apply purely based on comparing the origins of two URLs, as we will likely see in another post.
 For now, a quick link to my 2012 diploma thesis *["Origin Policy Enforcement in Modern Browsers"](https://frederik-braun.com/publications/thesis/Thesis-Origin_Policy_Enforcement_in_Modern_Browsers.pdf)* will have to suffice.